TheWiseNoob/OMP/README.md

 OMP is an open-source music player being developed for Linux.
 It is programmed in C++ and some C using gtkmm3, GStreamer, TagLib, libconfig, libclastfm, and standard C and C++ libraries.
-It can play mp3, FLAC, Ogg, Ogg FLAC, ALAC, APE, and AAC(m4a container).
+It can play mp3, FLAC, Ogg, Ogg FLAC, ALAC, APE, WavPack, and AAC(m4a container).